 Appalachian Trails & Tales

 Extending from Maine to Georgia, the Appalachian Trail is one of the greatest examples of citizen stewardship.
 Join a national park ranger on aTrail for a 3-hour hike to explore a section of the AT and the history that shaped this landscape.
 Meet at Billings Farm & Museum Visitor Center.
+Co-led by the Green Mountain Club staff.
 Moderate to difficult, 3 miles.

 Become an I-Naturalist